Missouri State Penitentiary: Early history

 The Missouri State Penitentiary was designed by John Haviland and constructed in the early 1830s to serve the newly admitted (1821) state of Missouri.
 Jefferson City had been designated the state capital in 1822, and Governor John Miller suggested that the state's main prison be constructed there to help the city maintain its somewhat tenuous status against other towns trying to obtain the capitol for themselves.
 James Dunnica, a master stonemason who built the first Capitol building in Jefferson City in 1826, was appointed to oversee construction of the new prison, and $25,000 was allotted by the legislature for expenses.
 The facility opened for business in March 1836, the same month as the fall of the Alamo in Texas.

 Prisoners were employed during the 1830s in making bricks; the initial prison population consisted of one guard, one warden, fifteen prisoners, and a foreman for the brick-making operation with an assistant.
 Eleven of the fifteen prisoners were from St. Louis, and all were incarcerated for larceny except for one, who was imprisoned for stabbing a man during a drunken brawl.

 A-Hall

 MSP Warden Wyrick.
 Housing Unit A in background.

-In 1868, A-Hall, also known as Housing Unit A and Housing Unit 4, was finished.
-The building was constructed of stone quarried on site and built mainly by inmates.
-Warden Horace Swift was the architect of the structure.
-It is still standing today, and housed inmates until the day the prison was closed.
+A-Hall, also known as Housing Unit A and Housing Unit 4, was completed in 1868.
+Designed by Warden Horace Swift, the structure was constructed from stone quarried on-site and built primarily using convict labor.
+The building remained in continuous use as a housing facility until the prison's permanent closure and remains standing as of 2026.